 FAQ

 Strawberry trifle can be kept in the fridge for up to 2 days.
-Just keep in mind that because strawberries release water and whipped cream deflates, it will be more runny as the time passes by.
+Remember that strawberries release water, and whipped cream deflates, making it more runny as time passes.

 You can get some of the steps done the day before.

-For exemple, you can chop the strawberries and store them in a container in the fridge.
-Next day, drain it and use it in the recipe.
+For example, you can chop the strawberries and store them in a container in the fridge.
+Next day, drain them and use them in the recipe.

-You can crush your meringue cookies, and keep it in a airtight container, in a cupboard.
+You can crush the meringue cookies and keep them in an airtight container in a cupboard.

 More Recipes for you...